Entra Sync

 The second thing you need to do is create a new page in Rock (Admin Tools > CMS Configuration > Pages), and you will probably want to make a Route for it, as well (Admin Tools > CMS Configuration > Routes) so that you can refer to it by a friendly URL (like http://my.church/sso) instead of the default page URL.
 For the purposes of this document, we will assume you know how to do this part, but you can always review the Rock documentation if you need a refresher.
 Specifically, we recommend starting with the CMS Configuration section of the Rock Admin Hero Guide for a brief overview, or you can dive into the full details in Designing and Building Websites Using Rock.

-Once you have created your Page and the Route, you will need to add the Custom Login block to the page, which you will find in the Triumph Tech > Azure AD category.
+Once you have created your Page and the Route, you will need to add the Custom Login block to the page, which you will find in the Triumph Tech > Entra category.

 After you add the block to your page, you need to configure the following settings on the block: